technicallyjosh/pino-http-send/README.md

 Sending
   --method, -m
-             [string] [choices: "POST", "PUT", "PATCH", "GET"] [default: "POST"] --bodyType, -b   type of body to send
+             [string] [choices: "POST", "PUT", "PATCH", "GET"] [default: "POST"] --bodyType, -b             type of body to send [string] [choices: "json", "ndjson"] [default: "json"] --jsonPayloadBaseType, -j  allows for sending an array or an object as the base type of the json payload
-                          [string] [choices: "json", "ndjson"] [default: "json"] --url            url to send logs to                       [string] [required] --batchSize, -s  how many logs to send at a time        [number] [default: 10] --timeout, -t    timeout (in ms) to send logs in bucket that are not filled [number] [default: 5000]
+                       [string] [choices: "array", "object"] [default: "object"] --url                      url to send logs to             [string] [required] --batchSize, -s            how many logs to send at a time [number] [default: 10] --timeout, -t              timeout (in ms) to send logs in bucket that are not filled                     [number] [default: 5000]

 Basic Auth
   --username, -u  basic auth username                                   [string]